iotaledger/iota.rs/bindings/java/iota-client-java/README.md

 Java binding to the iota.rs library.

-## Quick start

-1. Download the [iota-client-java-1.0-SNAPSHOT-linux-macos-windows-x86-64.jar](jar) file from the repository.
+## Build the JAR for your operating system

+Before you execute the following commands, please make sure that you have the latest version of `Rust` installed.

+1) Clone the repository: `git clone https://github.com/iotaledger/iota.rs`
+2) Change directory: `cd bindings/java/iota-client-java`
+3) Build your JAR: `./gradlew jar`
+4) Find the produced JAR in `build/libs/`.
-2. Add it as a library to your project.
+5) Add the JAR as a library to your project.
-3. You are ready!

 ## Examples